 This course examines the historical development, organizational structure, and function of the Presidency.
 Specific topics include presidential leadership in foreign and domestic policy and the relationship between the President and other political actors, including the public, the media, Congress and the bureaucracy.
 Prerequisite: PSI 101.
-Alternate years, Spring '10.
+Spring, even years.